White dragon: Origin of tradition

 A similar story of white and red dragons fighting is found in the medieval romance Lludd and Llefelys, although in this case the dragons are not used to symbolize Britons or Saxons.
 The battle between the two dragons is the second plague to strike the Island of Britain, as the White Dragon would strive to overcome the Red Dragon, making the Red cry out a fearful shriek which was heard over every Brythonic hearth.
 This shriek went through people's hearts, scaring them so much that the men lost their hue and their strength, women lost their children, young men and the maidens lost their senses, and all the animals and trees and the earth and the waters were left barren.
 Lludd finally eradicated the plague by catching the dragons and burying both of them in a rock pit at Dinas Emrys in Snowdonia, north Wales, the securest place in Britain at that time.
 He captured the dragons by digging a pit under the exact point where the dragons would fall down exhausted after fighting.
 This place was at Oxford, which Lludd found to be the exact centre of the island when he measured the island of Britain.
 The pit had a satin covering over it and a cauldron of mead in it at the bottom.
 First, the dragons fought by the pit in the form of terrific animals.
 Then they began to fight in the air over the pit in the form of dragons.
 Then, exhausted with the fighting, they fell down on the pit in the form of pigs and sank into the pit, drawing the satin covering under them into the cauldron at the bottom of the pit, whereupon they drank the mead and fell asleep.
 The dragons were then wrapped up in the satin covering and placed in the pit to be buried at Dinas Emrys.

+Chinese Mythology

+In Chinese mythology, the White Dragon is identified as Ao Run, one of the four Dragon Kings who rule over the cardinal directions and the seas.
+Ao Run governs the western seas and is associated with the season of autumn.
+The Dragon Kings are revered as powerful deities who control water-related phenomena, such as rainfall and floods, and are often invoked in prayers for rain and protection against natural disasters.
+Each Dragon King is linked to a specific color, direction, and season, with Ao Run’s white hue symbolizing purity and the west’s metal element in the Five Elements (Wu Xing) philosophy.

+The veneration of the Dragon Kings, including Ao Run, has been integral to Chinese religious practices, with temples dedicated to their worship found throughout coastal regions.
+These deities also appear in various Chinese literary works and folklore, underscoring their cultural significance.